 Are there any required or recommended pre-requisites?

-Students must have previously taken or be concurrently enrolled in Mediation.
+Students must have previously taken or be concurrently enrolled in Mediation or Family Mediation.

 Can students with full-time jobs take this clinic?

 Students must be available to mediate on a court docket, 1-2 half-days a week.
 Mediation dockets vary, but typically begin in the morning and last 2-3 hours.

 Can students who live outside the Twin Cities take this clinic?Yes.
 Mediations will be conducted HyFlex, so the clinic is open to BAM and blended students if the student has some availability during the day.

 Who should take this clinic?

 Students who are completing the Certificate in Conflict Resolution Theory and Practice; students who expect that representing clients in mediation will be a part of their practice; or any student who wants to develop the basic problem-solving skills that underlie all lawyering.